postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-intro_to_api_documentation.md

 Postman generates and hosts browser-based API documentation for your collections automatically in real-time.
 Each collection has a private and public documentation view that Postman generates from synced data in the servers.

-To [access the private view](/docs/postman/api_documentation/viewing_documentation){:target="_blank"} available to your team, click "View in web" in the Postman app or in the "Team Library".
+To [access the private view](/docs/postman/api_documentation/viewing_documentation){:target="_blank"} that's available to your team, click "View in web" in the Postman app or in the "Team Library".

 When you [publish your documentation](/docs/postman/api_documentation/publishing_public_docs){:target="_blank"}, you can use the public link to view the documentation.
 The public link displays after you publish your documentation.
 The documentation is also accessible in the "Published" dropdown in the private documentation view.